agathebeucher/Inverse_design_silicon_photonic_devices/README.md

 n_value must be a list of float, for instance : n_value=*[w_value, DC_value, pitch_value, k_value]*

 ## MODELS
-We are here using inverse design in order to predict four design parameters of a nanosilicon waveguide based on the value of the effective index desired.
+We are here using inverse design in order to predict four design parameters of a nanophotonic silicon waveguide based on the value of the effective index desired.
 The four parameters and the effective index are not directly linked, thanks to a FDTD simulation, we predict the frequency spectrum of the waveguide based on those design parameters, and then, we obtain the effective index by extracting the resonance frequency and the k.
 In our dataset, we have for a combination of design parameters the corresponding frequency spectrum.
 In other words :